antoinesylvia/Texas_Heat_Raceway/Z/race_flow.md

 ✅ **Validation Systems** - Input validation and error handling complete
 ✅ **Navigation Consistency** - All pages properly linked and accessible

-**Your Hot Wheels racing system is now operating at 100% completion with professional-grade capabilities that exceed most commercial racing telemetry systems!** 🏆🎯🏁
+**This Hot Wheels racing system is now operating at 100% completion with professional-grade capabilities that exceed most commercial racing telemetry systems!** 🏆🎯🏁